oneops/oneops-training/includes/user-3-advanced-examples-2-secret.md

 ## Adding to Your Platform

-- add optional keywhiz client component
+- add optional secrets client component
 - release and deploy

 Note: